MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 ## Overview
 It's easy to get started programming against the Common Data Service (CDS) using Azure Functions.
 This topic walks you through getting a CDS Azure Function up and running.

-There are five key steps:
+There are four key steps:

 1. **CDS database acquisition through PowerApps**.
 The Common Data Service is currently only available through PowerApps.
 You need to get access to a PowerApps environment and ensure it contains a CDS database.
 This allows you to configure the SDK to access that database.
 1. **Application registration in Azure AD**.
 To give your Azure function access to the Common Data Service, you need to register a few applications in Azure AD.
 This allows you to establish an identity for your applications and specify the permission levels they needs in order to access the CDS APIs.
-1. **Azure Function creation and configuration**.

-1. **Programming and running your CDS Azure Function**.
-At this point, you can use the Azure Function to program against the CDS APIs.
-You can then run and debug your function by making HTTP calls from the client console app like you would with any other Azure Function.
+1. **Azure Function creation and configuration and programming**.
+From the Azure Functions experience you will be able to use the appropriate Functions template, and configure the CDS C# SDK's NuGet references, authentication, and target environment.
+At this point, you can program against the CDS APIs inside the Azure Function.
+Alternatively you can accompish the same goal by starting with a Visual Studio Functions project and publishing it to Azure.
 1. **Console client application creation and configuration**.
+You can then run and debug your Azure Function by running the client console app and making HTTP calls to the Function.

-In addition, you can use this function from a PowerApp.
+In addition, you can use this function from a PowerApps application.
 There are two key steps:
 1. **Custom API creation and configuration**
 2. **Programming and running your PowerApp**